 When most of us think turkey, chances are we envision the grocery store or a turkey farm where the selection is plentiful.
 Interestingly, the reason why we have so many turkeys to choose from is due in part to the Europeans, who were the first to introduce domesticated turkeys from Mexico to folks in the United States.
 Today, wild turkeys can be found in every state except Alaska, but those who inhabit the Everglades are unique for sure.

 Osceola Turkey In Florida

 The Wild Turkey in South Florida, also called the Osceola Turkey (from the famous Seminole Indian, Chief Osceola) flocked to the Everglades in search of Cypress swamps and a mild, tropical climate.
-An exceptional game bird, excessive hunting in the early 20th century caused the Osceola Turkey's numbers to decline, prompting the state to try to restore and reestablish a healthy population.
-Today, the Florida Fish and Wildlife Conservation designate time throughout the fall for folks to hunt.
+An exceptional game bird, excessive hunting in the early 20th century caused the Osceola Turkey's numbers to decline, prompting the state to try to restore and re-establish a healthy population.
+Today, the Florida Fish and Wildlife Conservation designates time throughout the fall for folks to hunt.
 There are an estimated 150,000 Wild Turkeys in the state.

 Wild Turkeys found in the Everglades don’t resemble domesticated turkeys you might find on grocery store shelves.
 A more natural life yields a different quality of meat.
 They’re active for sure - most can run up to 25 miles per hour on land and many can fly even faster.

 If viewing wildlife such as the Wild Turkey, alligators, and others is missing from your life, an Everglades airboat tour may be the perfect solution.
 Everglades flora and fauna are extraordinary, and it’s always a treat to journey through the wetlands on a state-of-the-art vessel.
 Glide across the River of Grass at top speeds and marvel at images you’ll only see in this amazing environment.

 Everglades Holiday Park: Family Fun For All Ages